MiyamotoAkira/website/_posts/2015-09-22-binding-and-assignment.md

 date: 2015-09-22 08:50:00
 ---

+##### updates:
+- Fixed issue with incorrect variable being called in a Ruby example 2015-09-24
+- Added missing set_sentence method 2015-09-25
+- Fixed indentation of Ruby and Elixir code 2015-09-25

 ### The starter

 This was a secondary idea while creating the presentation.
 Wasn't sure if I would add it to the presentation.
 But then realized that is a quite important concept.